 Ingredient #5: The "Rule of Five"

-Since check-ins are meant to be a lightweight performance management tool, we recommend no more than five questions in each 15Five check-in.
-Keeping questions below five prevents these brief weekly check-ins from becoming 30Tens (get it?!).
+Since Check-ins are meant to be a lightweight performance management tool, we recommend no more than five questions in each Check-in.
+Keeping questions below five prevents these brief weekly Check-ins from becoming 30Tens (get it?!).
 As a result, managers and direct reports will be more likely to have meaningful conversations about what’s most important each week.

 Here’s a template for your Check-in that incorporates all five key "ingredients":

 - Queued Question (company-wide)(weekly)

 Now you're ready to get questions set up for your team!